TeamAIRE/RRNPP_detector/readme.md

 RRNPP_detector: a tool to detect RRNPP-Type quorum sensing systems in chromosomes, plasmids and bacteriophages of Firmicutes

 Main arguments
  -h, --help               show this help message and exit --version               print version number and exit.
   -o OUT_DIR              path to output directory (default is current directory) --fna FNA               path to the fasta of the target genome(s) (will run Prodigal to detect CDSs if faa not provided) --faa FAA               path to fasta of the protein sequences of the target genome(s) (requires additional --gff or --ft option)
-  --gff GFF             path to the annotations of the target genome(s) in gff --ft FEATURE_TBL      path to the annotations of the target genome(s) in the NCBI_assembly feature_table format --cpu CPU             number of cpu to use (default is 1) --preserve_ram        minimize RAM usage at the expense of speed (will process target genomes one by one instead of all together)
+  --gff GFF               path to the annotations of the target genome(s) in gff --ft FEATURE_TBL        path to the annotations of the target genome(s) in the NCBI_assembly feature_table format --cpu CPU               number of cpu to use (default is 1) --chunk_size CHUNK_SIZE nb target genomes to be processed altogether to preserve RAM usage
+                          (e.g. if --chunk_size 100, then the program will process 100 genomes by 100 genomes instead of all together)
   --keep_working_dir      keep the directory of intermediate files

 Specific optional parameters for searching RRNPP systems --min_pl  MIN_PROPEPTIDE_LEN  minimal propeptide length (default=10)